android/identity-samples/CredentialManager/README.md

 * Logout of the application.
 * On Main screen, Go to sign in.
 * You can either sign in through passkeys or username & password.
 Please note this sample app uses a mock server so username & password are not being validated.
-Yu can do that at your backend before letting the user in.
+You can do that at your backend before letting the user in.
 * Logout of the application.
 * On Main screen, Go to sign up.